 Local SEO aims at increasing search visibility for businesses that operate directly in their communities.
-Techniques and best practices of local SEO center around on-page optimization for location-specific queries as well as setting up your Google My Business (GMB) page.
+Techniques and best practices of local SEO center around on-page optimization for location-specific queries as well as setting up your Google Business Profile (GBP).

 When building your local SEO strategy, it’s important to leave no stone unturned.
-In this guide, we’re going to provide you with local SEO solutions to ensure your site is online and visible to users.
-We’re going to go over:
+In this guide, I'm going to provide you with local SEO solutions to ensure your site is online and visible to users:

 - The Benefits of Local SEO Solutions